Information, help and advice

 The phoneline service will not offer advice with energy bills, give legal, financial or installation advice but we can signpost consumers to other organisations.

 Find out about Citizen's Advice Household Support Fund, which can help you with your household costs.

 - A guide to energy efficiency in your home which gives simple ways you can make your home more energy efficient.

 - Getting the best from your electric heating which includes tips on how to use night storage heaters and other electric heating effectively.

-The Energy Saving Trust website can also provide useful energy efficiency information.
+- The Energy Saving Trust website also has lots of useful energy efficiency tips.